Ana204/-Search_site/frontend/README.md

 - 🔗 **Express** — Express is a minimal and flexible Node.js web application

 ## `Functionalities`
+1 - When the user enters the site there will be a research button, where he will be redirected to the research, where he can answer the questions, <br>
+2 - Anyone can answer the questions, <br>
+3 - The user will only have access to the home page and the search page to answer, <br>
+4 - The registration page will only have access to those registered in the database, <br>
+5 - Who can have access to the database are specialized people, <br>
+6 - Only specialized people can register the questions / surveys in the database. <br>
 ### `Getting Started`

 **Cloning the Repository**